-However, one familiar name from behind-the-scenes is returning: Ramin Djawadi, the composer who wrote the iconic theme song for the fantasy drama, winning two Emmys for his efforts.
+However, one familiar face is returning: Ramin Djawadi, the composer who wrote the iconic theme song for the fantasy drama, winning two Emmys for his efforts, as well as regular Thrones director Sapochnik.

 Here’s everything you need to know about House of the Dragon.

-However, we do already know where the 10-episode series will air in the UK – Sky Atlantic and NOW TV, the same place that aired Game of Thrones, with the broadcaster re-upping its deal with HBO after House of the Dragon’s announcement.
+However, we do already know where the 10-episode series will air in the UK.
+Sky Atlantic, the same channel that aired Game of Thrones, has extended its deal with HBO after House of the Dragon’s announcement.
+Of course you’ll also be able to find the show on NOW.

 “Viserys was chosen by the lords of Westeros to succeed the Old King, Jaehaerys Targaryen, at the Great Council at Harrenhal,” an official statement said.